Top 14 Cannabis & Essential Oil Terpenes: Benefits & Uses

 Roses in full bloom contain Geraniol terpene

-• In aromatherapy oils you’ll find it in Geranium Bourbon, Rose, Melissa, Thyme, Citronella, and Palmarosa.
+• In aromatherapy, Geraniol blooms beautifully in soft, rosy oils such as Geranium Bourbon, Rose, Melissa, Thyme, Citronella and Palmarosa.

-• In marijuana, you’ll find it in Great White Shark, Afghani, Laster Kush, Harlequin, and Island Sweet Skunk.
+• In cannabis, Geraniol often shows up in sweeter, more floral cultivars such as Great White Shark, Afghani, Master Kush, Harlequin and Island Sweet Skunk.

 Valencene

 Do you remember that I said earlier that terpenes were often named after the material they were first identified in?
-No surprise then, to learn that Valencene was first identified in Valencia Oranges.
+No surprise then to learn that Valencene was first identified in Valencia oranges.
 It’s one of the rarer ones, but as I live in Valencia, I have included it.
-In aromatherapy oils and cosmetic products, it’s insecticidal and protective against UV rays.
-When found in weed, it is anti-inflammatory and also being investigated as useful against cancer.
-It’s early days yet, though.

 Borneol